DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_service-assessments.md

 If your service has over 100,000 transactions per year or users are from more than one government department, the panel will consist of cross-government assessors.

 Some non-transactional services may also need to be assessed by a cross-government panel.
-The service assessment team can advise on this when you book your assessment.
+The service assessment plus team can advise on this when you book your assessment.